madhat5/WDI_Project2/README.md

 - What does scaffold do?

 - todo:
-    - edit/update button
-    - if current_user = false then redirect to home
-    - css _form
     - notes join displays
+    - heroku
+    - skeleton tables